JG075-zz/bank/README.md

 ## Structure

-Since the requirements  are for just one account, it only has one bank account class that can do basic functions.
+The app is separated into two parts: Bank and Account.
+When bank is created it requires an account.
+The balance, and methods to modify the balance are stored in the User class.
+Currently it only works with one account.

 ## Setup